 If you are coming from Costa Rica, you can hop on a bus in San Jose or any other small town in Costa Rica, and go to the border town of Sixaola where you will cross the border into Guabito, Panama.
 There are a few things you will need while making the border crossing: your passport (of course), proof of leaving the countries, (both Panama and Costa Rica require proof that you will be traveling onward) and entrance and exit fees (usually between 3 and 10 USD.
 There is also a Keep Bocas Beautiful fee of 2 USD if you arrive by bus and 3 USD if you fly into Bocas).
 Once you cross over into Panama you can find either a taxi or bus that is going to the Port town of Almirante, there are many people coming and going so finding a ride is easy and safe.

 The bus is also an option when coming from Panama City.
-There is a very big bus terminal in the city, Albrook Terminal, where you can purchase tickets to Bocas Del Toro.
+There is a very big bus terminal in the city, Albrook Terminal, where you can purchase tickets to Bocas Del Toro for about $33 each way (which should include the cost for the water taxi which will get you from the mainland to our island).
 There is an express bus that can get you to our lovely islands in about 10-12 hours with only 1 rest stop halfway.
 You can catch one early in the morning which is great because you can see first-hand the incredible and diverse country of Panama, with beautiful cloud forests, lush fields and banana trees.
 Or you can opt for the night bus, which some people prefer because you can sleep while traveling, which gets you to Almirante (the port city) around 7 or 8 a.m.
 Sometimes the bus gets a bit chilly so we recommend a jacket for your journey.

 When you get to Almirante you will take a short boat ride from Almirante to Bocas Del Toro.
-There are 2 big companies that transport people back and forth and there are boats that run every 30 minutes or hourly.
+There are various water taxi stations that transport people back and forth and there are boats that run every 30 minutes or hourly.
+If you take the bus with the water taxi included you’ll need to be sure to know which water taxi station to go to.
 It is only about a 25 minute ride and you can see some of the smaller uninhabited islands, and maybe catch a glimpse of a dolphin or two while enjoying the sea breeze.
 There is also a big ferry that makes 2 trips daily from Almirante to Isla Colon.
 The ferry takes about 2 hours to make its way to Bocas and usually is bringing trucks and supplies to the archipelago.
 Of course if you rent a car in Panama City you can bring it to Bocas on the ferry, the drive between the 2 places would be exciting and fun filled, but once you get to Bocas you will see that a car is not at all a necessity.
 Bringing a rental car from Costa Rica is not recommended, because it requires a lot of paperwork to cross the borders with a car.
 You can rent one in Changinola, a town about 20 minutes from Almirante.